 October 10 is the National Day of the Republic of China (10/10 Day or Double Ten Day) and also a national holiday.
 Often incorrectly described (even by locals) as “Taiwan’s birthday”, the day commemorates the Wuchang Uprising in China, which eventually led to the establishment of the Republic of China.

-In 2025, Double Ten Day falls on a Friday, which will result in another long weekend.
-In the daytime in Taipei, there’s usually a ceremony at the Presidential Office Building, which I personallly find a little boring.
+In 2026, Double Ten Day falls on a Saturday, but the government will give everyone Friday off, resulting in the first of two long weekends this month (Oct 9-11).
+In the daytime in Taipei, there’s usually a ceremony at the Presidential Office Building, which I personally find a little boring.

-On October 10 to 12, there will also be a beef noodle competition (see here) at the Taipei Floral Expo Park (Yuanshan MRT).
+Sometime in 2026, there will also be a beef noodle competition (see here) somewhere in Taipei.
+Last year in was at the Floral Expo Park.

-The third long weekend this year is a new one (or rather, revival of an old one), called Retrocession Day, which commemorates the end of Japanese rule in Taiwan and questionable “return” of Taiwan to the Republic of China.
-It’s on October 25, but the holiday will be from October 24 to 26.
+The holiday commemorates the end of Japanese rule in Taiwan and questionable “return” of Taiwan to the Republic of China.
+It’s on Sunday, October 25, but the government will give people Monday off, so the long weekend will be October 24 to 26.

 Late October is also the first point in the season when you might start thinking about getting into the hot springs at Beitou.
 See my full guide to Beitou for the best ones.